 As homeschoolers, we’ve always tried to pack as much educational value into our vacations as possible.
-So when we recently stopped in Las Vegas on our way to California, we naturally tried to scope out area museums that would teach us something new.
+So when we recently traveled through Vegas, we naturally tried to find area attractions that would teach us something new.
+These 4 must-see Las Vegas museums really made that objective super-easy.

 The Mob Museum

-The Mob Museum gave us a greater appreciation for what law enforcement was up against dealing with organized crime through the 20th century and beyond.
+The Mob Museum gave us a greater appreciation for law enforcement.
+We learned about the difficulties the FBI and police have historically faced in the fight against organized crime.
+A fight that raged throughout the 20th century and beyond.

 The Mob Museum is comprised of three full floors of exhibits.
 One of the most informative was a multi-media presentation held in the actual courtroom where mobsters were tried in the 1950s.

-They brought many mafia members to justice, but were unable to stamp out the problem completely.
+The FBI brought many mafia members to justice.
+But they weren’t able to stamp out the problem completely.
 The pin-striped suits, fedoras, and Tommy guns may be behind us, but organized crime is still alive and active today.

 Yet, it’s hard to fight against something you didn’t know existed.
-The Mob Museum does an excellent job of educating the public, both about the history of organized crime in America and about what’s currently being done to curtail it.
+The must-see Mob Museum of Las Vegas does an excellent job of educating the public.
+It details the history of organized crime in America.
+And it also shows what’s currently being done to curtail it.

 CSI: The Experience

-We’ve never watched the CSI: Crime Scene Investigation television show, but that didn’t stop us from enjoying this award-winning interactive exhibit about crime lab forensic science.
+I confess: We’ve never watched the CSI: Crime Scene Investigation television show.
+But that didn’t stop us from enjoying this award-winning interactive exhibit about crime lab forensic science.

-The museum houses three separate crime scenes and walks visitors through the steps necessary to crack their case and solve the crime.
+The museum houses three separate crime scenes.
+These exhibits guide visitors through the steps necessary to crack their case and solve the crime.
 Our family was tasked with investigating the scene of a car crash.

-We learned how important it is to take good notes and collect appropriate samples at the crime scene and what to do with the information collected.
-We used lab facilities to examine specimen under the microscope, crossmatch fingerprints and DNA, test for blood alcohol content, and even determine exactly what kind of shoes left the muddy prints we’d observed at the scene.
+We learned how important it is to take good notes and collect appropriate samples at the crime scene.
+We also learned what to do with the information collected.
+Lab facilities provided a place to examine specimen under the microscope.
+TO crossmatch fingerprints and DNA.
+To test for blood alcohol content.
+We were even able to determine exactly what kind of shoes left the muddy prints we’d observed at the scene.

-There was an unexpected twist at the end, but we were eventually able to solve the case.
-Afterwards, we were even issued diplomas as “Accredited Crime Scene Investigators.”
+Despite the unexpected twist at the end, we were eventually able to solve the case.
+Afterwards, the museum issued us diplomas as “Accredited Crime Scene Investigators.”

 National Atomic Testing Museum

-The little old lady who processed our tickets at the admissions desk was the widow of a man who for years worked at Nevada’s nuclear testing facility and was on the board of advisors who helped make the National Atomic Testing Museum a reality.
+The little old lady who processed our tickets at the admissions desk had an interesting connection to this must-see museum.
+She was the widow of a man who for years worked at Nevada’s nuclear testing facility.
+He late husband had even been on the board of advisors who helped make the National Atomic Testing Museum a reality.

-The exhibits provide a fascinating history of nuclear science as it relates to American wars and the development of the atomic bomb.
-The museum is full of artifacts from bygone eras and uses lots of film clips and audio recordings to bring its story to life.
+Room after room of interactive exhibits provide a fascinating history of nuclear science.
+Especially as that science relates to American wars and the development of the atomic bomb.
+The museum is full of artifacts from bygone eras.
+It uses lots of film clips and audio recordings to bring its story to life.

 Our favorite part was the detailed timeline that runs through several rooms of the museum, tracking major events year-by-year in US political history and pop culture alongside developments in nuclear science.
 It took us much longer to get through this museum than we’d anticipated, primarily because we wanted to read every word of that timeline and watch all the related video clips.